Your guide to Singapore payroll

 1) Payroll cycle

-Salaried workers in Singapore are paid at least once a month, usually within 7 days of the end of the salary period.
-You can pay directly into an employeeโs bank account or pay them by check.
+Salaries are typically paid once a month on the last working day.
+You can pay directly into an employee’s bank account or pay them by check, and the payments are made in Singapore Dollars (SGD).
 Either way, employees should always be paid on a working day during working hours.

 You also need to issue itemized payslips and keep detailed employment records for any employees covered by Singapore’s Employment Act.